howardr/polyphony/README.md

 - **Workflow Automation / Switchboard Building.** Create Symphony JSON to use as a switchboard for multiple Symphony URLs.
 "Mute" branches instead of swapping BIL in/out to test different branches.

 - **Observability, Debugging, and Tracing.** See what assets will be chosen given a scenario, what branches were selected to generate an allocation, and what calculations were made for an indicator.

+## Version Alpha

+Code is currently in alpha.

+Focus right now is on consistency and trust of backtest calculations.

+The code is changing frequently and will do so with little or no communication.

+The code is ugly.
+Functionality is being layered in at the expense of code accessibility/usability to get a better understanding of workflows and how components interact with each other to help aid in a future redesign.

 # Example